adobejmong/cleanupchef/README.md

 access = XXXXXXXXXXXXXXX
 secret = XXXXXXXXXXXXXXXXXXXXX
 ```
-   -
-   - Check the file localfiles/credentials for the format
 - [3] S3 Bucket
    - Create an S3 Bucket and get its name
    - Create an IAM user that can access this bucket